in-toto/specification/in-toto-spec.md

 default verification routine.
 However, the information gathered can be used for further scrutiny during an inspection step.
 At a minimum, the byproducts dictionary should have standard output (stdout), standard error (stderr) and return value (return-value), even if no values are filled in.
+The return value should be stored as integer value.

 Finally, the environment dictionary contains information about the environment in which the step was carried out.
 Although the environment dictionary is an